 Tick tock, pop the glock, forget all the university's blarb.. it's time for a reality check.
-Here's a summary of the main fresher dwellings.

-James Baillie Park

-In 5 words: Sporty, New-Money, Cars, Friendly,

-Personified: Nathan

-Morris from Boyz II Men, Leona Lewis
+Here's a summary of the main James Baillie Park In 5 words: Sporty, New-Money, Cars, Friendly, Time it takes on an iPod into uni: 6 Personified: Nathan Morris from Boyz II Men, Leona Lewis

-Devonshire In 5 words: Ignominous, Selective-Breeding, Inapplicable, Orange, Virginal Time it takes on an iPod into uni: iPods are for poor people darling, we use Stella McCartney's Adidas range headphones, worn around our necks while we drag our Uggs and Havianas into art history Personified: Peaches Geldof.
-Princess Beatrice Bodington In 5 words: Huge, Endangered, State-school equivalent-of Hogwarts (where the non fee-paying wizards go) Time it takes on an iPod into uni: The entire back catalogue of Brahms Personified: Noel Gallagher, Denise Van Outen Leodis In 5 words: Pricey, Ghetto, Bling, Good-Craic, Overrated Time it takes on an iPod into uni: Got stolen, so not sure Personified: J-Lo, Mario from BB9 Lupton In 5 words: Cheap, Scenic, Convenient, Inconvenient, KFO Time it takes on an iPod into uni: 10 songs on foot, 30 songs by bus (the first bus is full, the second doesn't come, nightmare) Personified: Jarvis Cocker, Cat Deeley Henry Price In 5 words: Long, Monotonous Plebeian, Monophonic, Sarcophagus (but on campus. whoop whoop!)
-Time it takes on an iPod into uni: The intro of 50 Cent's Ayo Technology, so that's 27 seconds Personified: Peter Crouch, Zezi Ifore 30 Marya Yasin Favourite place to study.
-Edward Boyle, level 13 Pavourité place at nighttime: Sahara, a Moroccan cafe in the Headrow Best thing about Leeds Uni The people
+Devonshire In 5 words: Ignominous, Selective-Breeding, Inapplicable, Orange, Virginal Time it takes on an iPod into uni: iPods are for poor people darling, we use Stella McCartney's Adidas range headphones, worn around our necks while we drag our Uggs and Havianas into art history Personified: Peaches Geldof, Bodington In 5 words: Huge, Endangered, fee-paying wizards go) Time it takes on an iPod into uni: The Personified: Noel Gallagher, Denise Van Outen Leodis In 5 words: Pricey, Ghetto, Bling, Good-Craic, Overrated Time it takes on an iPod into uni: Personified: J-Lo, Mario from BB9 Lupton In 5 words: Cheap, Scenic, Convenient, Time it takes on an iPod into uni: 10 songs on foot, 30 Personified: Jarvis Cocker, Cat Deeley Henry Price In 5 words: Long, Monotonou Time it takes on an iPod into uni: Technology, so that's 27 seconds Personified: Peter Crouch.
+Zezi Ifore Marya Yasin Pavourite place to study Edward Boyle, level 13 Favourite place at nighttime: Sahara, a Moroccan cafe in the Headrow Best thing about Leeds Uni The people

-Natasha Evans Pavourite place to study: Brotherton, first floor Pavourite place at nighttime: Mook, for the cocktails Best thing about Leeds Uni The fact it caters for everyone and everything, many different strokes for many different folks!
+Natasha Evans Favourite place to study: Brotherton, first floor Favourite place at nighttime: Mook, for the cocktails Best thing about Leeds Unit The fact it caters for everyone and everything, many different strokes for many different folks!

-Rob Heath Favourite place to study: Edward Boyle, level 10 Favourite place at nighttime: The Wendy House Best thing about Leeds Unit The Union, best in the country!
+Rob Heath Favourite place to study:

+Favourite place at nighttime: The Wendy House Best thing about Leeds Uni The Union, best in the country!